TobiasPSP/PSTemperatureMonitor/README.md

 This module provides an easy-to-use cmdlet to monitor physical hardware temperature.

+> The actual logic for reading and evaluating hardware temperature data is performed by an open-source DLL gathered from https://openhardwaremonitor.org/.
+> Basically, the *OpenHardwareMonitor* is a *DLL* plus a GUI that can be used to investigate your hardware, including temperature sensors.
+The DLL is doing the actual work, and this module shows how *you* can use the DLL and query it via PowerShell for whatever hardware information you are after.

 ## Download and Install

 So if your notebook van is making noises, or you'd like to check your server health, simply install this module from the PowerShell Gallery: